feast-dev/feast/sdk/python/tests/README.md

 ### Running your own Redis cluster for testing

 * Install Redis on your computer.
-If you are a mac user, you should be able to `brew install Redis`.
+If you are a mac user, you should be able to `brew install redis`.
-    * Running `Redis-server --help` and `Redis-cli --help` should show corresponding help menus.
+    * Running `redis-server --help` and `redis-cli --help` should show corresponding help menus.
-* * Run `./infra/scripts/Redis-cluster.sh start` then `./infra/scripts/Redis-cluster.sh create` to start the Redis cluster locally.
+* * Run `./infra/scripts/redis-cluster.sh start` then `./infra/scripts/redis-cluster.sh create` to start the Redis cluster locally.
 You should see output that looks like this:
 ~~~~
 Starting 6001
 Starting 6002